 Approximately 12 safety briefings will take place each year between FY20 and FY22.
+In FY22, MSCVC has a goal to complete an additional two (2) motorcoach outreach events, for a total of 14 safety briefings.
 The number of completed safety briefings will be measured against the following quarterly activity goals: